 - Passed between animals and from animals to humans by insect vectors

-- In most cases Humans become infected by the bite of infected arthropod vectors
+- In most cases, humans become infected by the bite of infected arthropod vectors

-- Arthropod vectors deposit the organism in the blood stream
+- Arthropod vectors deposit the organism in the bloodstream

-- Multiplication of the organisms- which causes cell injury and cell deaths manifested as vascular lesions which disseminated through out the body
+- Multiplication of the organisms- which causes cell injury and cell deaths manifested as vascular lesions which disseminated throughout the body

-- Skin, Heart, Brain, Lungs and Muscles are primarily affected
+- Skin, heart, brain, lungs, and muscles are primarily affected

 - Formation of disseminated endothelial lesions

-- Activation of clotting systems
+- Activation of clotting systems-disseminated intravascular coagulopathy (DIC)

-- Death usually by cardiac failure
+- Death is usually by cardiac failure

 Epidemic typhus (Louse borne typhus)